swalehmwadime/NLP-Beginners-guide/README.md

 8. [Contact](#contact)

 ## Introduction
 Natural Language Processing is a field of artificial intelligence that focuses on the interaction between computers and humans through natural language.
-You will get a variety of projects that demonstrate different techniques and methodologies used in the field.

 ## Projects
 ### Sentiment Analysis
 We are typically classifying text as positive, negative, or neutral.